NBA Finals: Celtics defeat Mavericks for record-setting 18th championship

 The Celtics are back on top.

 Jayson Tatum led the Celtics with 31 points, 11 assists and 8 rebounds.
-Jaylen Brown — named NBA Finals MVP — added 21 points and 8 rebounds.
+Jaylen Brown added 21 points and 8 rebounds.

-“Bill Russell would be so proud,” NBA commissioner Adam Silver said of Brown before handing him the trophy named after the late Celtics great.

 Luka Doncic led the Mavericks in defeat with 28 points and 12 rebounds.